We’ve set up the world’s first ‘Looseum’ to pay homage to a great Aussie icon, the backyard dunny.

 These days sewerage is a hidden service that we don’t tend to think about, but a lot goes on behind the scenes.
 In fact, more than 1.4 million people rely on Queensland Urban Utilities' sewerage network, which includes more than 9000km of sewer pipes, 332 pump stations and 29 sewage treatment plants.

 View the online gallery to see all the submissions we received during our Great Backyard Dunny Search.

-The ‘Looseum’ is located at the Innovation Centre at our Luggage Point Sewage Treatment Plant, which is an active work site.
+The ‘Looseum’ is located at the Innovation Centre at our Luggage Point Resource Recovery Centre, which is an active work site.

 We’ve set up this online gallery so you can visit the ‘Looseum’ from the comfort of your own home!
 Click to enlarge each image and read the caption.

 To read the ‘Looseum’ signs, click on the thumbnails below to view a high-resolution version of the artwork.
 Each image will open in a new tab.